ronisbr/PrettyTables.jl/docs/src/man/text_backend.md

 - `header_crayon::Union{Crayon, Vector{Crayon}}`: Crayon to print the header.
 - `omitted_cell_summary_crayon::Crayon`: Crayon used to print the omitted cell summary.
-- `row_name_crayon::Crayon`: Crayon to print the row names.
+- `row_label_crayon::Crayon`: Crayon to print the row labels.
-- `row_name_header_crayon::Crayon`: Crayon to print the header of the column with the row names.
+- `row_label_header_crayon::Crayon`: Crayon to print the header of the column with the row labels.
 - `row_number_header_crayon::Crayon`: Crayon for the header of the column with the row numbers.
 - `subheader_crayon::Union{Crayon, Vector{Crayon}}`: Crayon to print